TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Introduction

-While previous datasets on Telegram focused on specific research objectives that limited their scope to channels related to a particular language, country, or topic, our dataset provides a more comprehensive representation of Telegram.
-Indeed, it includes channels dealing with various subjects in different languages.
-This aspect makes the TGDataset an excellent starting point for studying several phenomena occurring on Telegram.
-One of these phenomena concerns the political leaning of the platform and the sharing of questionable content, a subject widely explored on other Online Social Networks (OSNs) but not on Telegram.
-Moreover, the dataset includes numerous channels disseminating conspiracy theories, including newer ones (\ie Sabmyk).
-Furthermore, the massive presence of channels running borderline activities (\ie carding), calling to violence, or promoting Nazi ideologies suggests that the TGDataset represents a valuable resource for researchers willing to investigate and shed light on this dark side of Telegram.
+In this study, we introduce and publicly release~\cite{TGDatasetRepo} the TGDataset, a collection of public Telegram channels of over 120,000 channels and 400 million messages.
+To the best of our knowledge, the TGDataset surpasses existing datasets in scale and scope, offering an unprecedented opportunity to study the Telegram ecosystem comprehensively.
+Unlike prior datasets focused on specific topics or geographic regions, the TGDataset includes diverse channels covering multiple languages and subjects, enabling a more holistic understanding of the platform. \mmnote{ In particular, the TGDataset enables the study of the platform's political leanings and the sharing of questionable content, topics widely explored on other Online Social Networks (OSNs) but not on Telegram.
+It also includes numerous channels spreading conspiracy theories, as well as those engaged in borderline or illegal activities like carding, inciting violence, and promoting Nazi ideologies.
+Thus, with its scale and diversity, the TGDataset represents a valuable resource for researchers willing to investigate and shed light on both the legitimate and problematic aspects of Telegram’s ecosystem.}

+\mmnote{ The main contributions of this work are the following: \begin{itemize} \item We present the largest publicly available dataset of Telegram channels, enabling researchers to explore various phenomena on the platform.
+We perform analyses such as language detection and topic modeling to characterize the dataset’s contents, revealing dominant languages, prevalent topics, and temporal trends in channel creation. \item We explore several potential use cases of the TGDataset.
+One application involves analyzing the diffusion of questionable content and biases across Telegram channels, providing insights into content moderation and information reliability.
+Another use case focuses on investigating networks that promote conspiracy theories, including emerging phenomena such as the Sabmyk network.
+Additionally, the dataset can be used to investigate channels engaged in borderline or illegal activities, such as carding, copyright infringement, and extremist propaganda. \item Alongside the dataset, we release scripts for analysis, language detection, and topic modeling, fostering reproducibility and facilitating further research. \end{itemize} }